Presented by the Distilled Spirits Council of the United States

 George Washington

 America's first president was also one of its most successful distillers.
-At Mount Vernon, George Washington built and operated the largest distillery in the young nation — producing nearly 11,000 gallons of rye whiskey in 1799 alone, creating a highly profitable enterprise that supported local agriculture and commerce.
+At Mount Vernon, George Washington built and operated the largest distillery in our young nation.
+Producing nearly 11,000 gallons of rye whiskey in 1799 alone, he created a highly profitable enterprise that supported local agriculture and commerce.

 Historic Recipes